codebro634/Escapist/README.md

 # Escapist
-A dungeon crawler/jump&run.
+One of my first projects from 2016 - Escapist: A dungeon crawler/jump&run.
 Once loaded, click the door to jump into the adventure

 <p align="center">
   <img src="resources/r1.png" alt="Alt text" width="400">